Why is digital accessibility so important?

 4. Competitive advantage

 According to GOV.UK, the estimated spending power of families in Britain with at least one disabled person is over £200 billion.
 Businesses are beginning to wake up to the economic potential that this offers.
-Barclays bank is a great example of this.
-In a highly competitive sector, they acknowledge that their mission to become the most accessible FTSE 100 company, gives them a “concrete competitive advantage.”
+For example, Barclays acknowledge that, in a highly competitive sector, their mission to become the most accessible FTSE 100 company, gives them a “concrete competitive advantage.”